waggle-sensor/wagman/v3/README.md

   - Power on Wagman by connecting the 5V DC power as shown in figure below.
 Red is +5V and Black is ground. </br>
     <img src="./qa_testing/design_dev_tests/Wagman_Initialization/resources/power_connect.jpg" width="220">

-  - The Yellow "ON" LED lights up.
-The L and L1 debug LEDs are to the left of the ON LED. </br>
+  - The Yellow "ON" LED on the WagMan should light up.
     <img src="./qa_testing/design_dev_tests/Wagman_Initialization/resources/coin_cell_battery_debug_LED.jpg" width="220">

   - Connect the Atmel AVRISP mkII to the Linux computer and connect it to J2 of Wagman as shown below. </br>